daniel-hurley/docusaurus/format/start.md

 Date | 07-17-2023
 ```

 Based upon the document type, the document may include more information such as a Security Advisory, Problem Report, or references to other material external to the repository.
-This is not specifically currated in this repostiory, and is adviseable to provide references where needed through the document in the relevant table or in the document body itself.
+This is not specifically curated in this repository, and is advisable to provide references where needed through the document in the relevant table or in the document body itself.
 Specific templates can be found in the `format/templates/` folder as specific use cases are documented through the lifecycle of the repository.

 # Start Document